CypRiv/genal/README.md

 ```

 ![MR plot](docs/Images/MR_plot_SBP_AS.png)
 You can select which MR methods you wish to plot with the 'methods' argument.
-Note that for an MR method to be plotted, they must be included in the latest `genal.Geno.MR` call of this `genal.Geno` object.
+Note that for an MR method to be plotted, they must be included in the latest `genal.Geno.MR` call of this `genal.Geno` instance.

 If you wish to include the heterogeneity values (Cochran's Q) in the results, you can use the heterogeneity argument in the `genal.Geno.MR` call.
 Here, the heterogeneity for the inverse-variance weighted method: